 For Wetland Permit applicants, please email the Conservation Office staff directly (see contact to the right).

 For Building Permits, please know that Conservation review and sign-offs (the Green Sheet) will provided internally after you have received your Zoning Permit.
 Contact Zoning (Zoning webpage or 203-854-7780) if you are unsure how to apply for your zoning permit.
-Once approved, your Zoning Permit and Conservation sign-off will be delivered to the Building Department for you.
+Once approved, Zoning will contact you for payment of the Zoning Permit application fee and your Zoning Permit and Conservation sign-off will then be available for you to pick up.
+You must then contact the Building Department to set up an appointment with a Building Inspector.

 For any other Conservation Office matters, please email or leave a message at the Conservation main line at 203-854-7744.
 Please know we are working, but are often away from our phone - please leave a message.
 We check for messages often and will call or email you back promptly.